mvysny/karibu-testing/karibu-testing-v10/README.md

   you are free to create your UI in any way you see fit: be it design html files, or even plain Java code.
   All of those styles are compatible with the Karibu-Testing library - it doesn't matter how exactly the UI has been created.

+> **Note:** With Groovy you can build your Vaadin UI using the [Vaadin Groovy Builder](https://github.com/mvysny/vaadin-groovy-builder) library.

 In order to test this app, we need to instantiate and initialize an `UI`.
 In order to properly initialize the `UI` class, a proper Vaadin environment needs to be prepared:

 * We need to prepare the `VaadinSession` in a way that `VaadinSession.getCurrent()` returns a proper session
 * We need to run the testing code with Vaadin lock obtained (since we're going to invoke Vaadin components and that can only be done on the UI thread)
 * We need to create the UI instance and initialize it properly - besides other things we need to call the `UI.doInit()` method.

 Luckily, this is exactly what the `MockVaadin.setup()` function does.
 It will prepare everything for us and even initialize the `UI`; we just need to provide the auto-detected set of `@Route`s to the function: